Ignite-Laboratories/Enigmaneering/enigma1/solution2/E1S2 - Duplicate Filtration.md

     [22 23 24 25]
     [26 27 28]

 Now, our print function will _only_ process new timeline entries and ignores anything it's already handled!

-Don't worry, in the next few steps the process of duplicate filtration gets simpler.
+That's all fine and dandy, but the print function is excessively complex - let's make it simpler in the next solution =)